 Segmentation is the process of dividing potential customers into groups based on similar interests or characteristics.
-Market segmentation helps marketers better under their customers and adapt their messages accordingly.
+It helps marketers better under their customers and adapt their messages accordingly.

 There are different types of segmentation techniques: